ruby0322/leave-n-attendance/README.md

 - **Team Monitoring**: View team performance and activity summaries.
 - **Notifications**: Stay updated with real-time notifications.
 - **Reports**: Generate detailed reports for analysis.

+## CI/CD Pipeline

+This project is fully integrated with a CI/CD pipeline to ensure code quality and seamless deployment:

+### Continuous Integration (CI)
+- **Unit Tests**: The project uses [Jest](https://jestjs.io) for unit testing.
+All components and logic are thoroughly tested to ensure correctness.
+- **End-to-End Tests**: [Playwright](https://playwright.dev) is used for E2E testing to verify the application's behavior in a browser environment.
+- **GitHub Actions**: CI workflows are configured using GitHub Actions to automatically run tests on every push or pull request to the `main` or `master` branches.

+### Continuous Deployment (CD)
+- **Vercel Auto Deployment**: The project is deployed to [Vercel](https://vercel.com) with automatic deployments triggered on every push to the `main` branch.
+This ensures the latest changes are always live.

 ## Getting Started